OCA/odoo-community.org/02_projects.md

 We are in the process of bringing all the developments together, today the current community organization on the [Launchpad](https://launchpad.net) platform is the most representative work achieved.

 We are organized in [community teams by topic](https://launchpad.net/~openerp-community-reviewer/+participation) and each of them handles various projects.
 The team is responsible to review and commit the work of the community in the related branches of their related projects.
-Anyone can contribute to any projects by submitting bug reports, merge proposals, patches, translations or peer reviews.
+Anyone can contribute to any project by submitting bug reports, merge proposals, patches, translations or peer reviews.

 A [community reviewer team](https://launchpad.net/~openerp-community-reviewer) has been setup to be part of all community teams and help them in the review process.
 This team is composed by OpenERP Developers and Experts that have a very good knowledge on OpenERP.
 They are elected here based on Meritocracy.